5 Stay Interview Questions to Boost Employee Retention Now

 1. When you come to work each day, what things do you look forward to?

 “Our brains are built to be negative,” says Finnegan.
-Asking employees what they look forward to forces them to shift their mindset from negative to positive and can help bring their thinking into the here-and-now.
+Asking employees what they look forward to forces them to shift their mindset from negative to positive and can help bring their thinking into the here and now.

 2. What are you learning here?

-“Helping people learn is not low-hanging fruit; it’s fruit on the ground,” Finnegan says.
-With more and more employees desiring opportunities for learning and development, focusing on learning and career development can help give managers insight into what an employee already knows and what they can improve on.
+With more employees desiring opportunities for learning and development, focusing on learning and career development can help give managers insight into what an employee already knows and what skills they can improve on.

 3. Why do you stay here?

 Many employees don’t have an immediate answer because it’s not thought about very often, but having an employee identify why they stay can help shine a light on the positive and give leaders insight into what they enjoy so they can be more engaged at work.
-“The goal is to get the employee to discover why they stay and announce it out loud so they hear themselves say why they stay,” says Finnegan.

-4. When was the last time you thought about leaving our team and what prompted it?
+4. When was the last time you thought about leaving our team, and what prompted it?

-This can be a vulnerable question for employees, especially when talking to their supervisor, but can uncover what’s not working within the company and help leaders identify areas for improvement.
+This can be a vulnerable question for employees, especially when talking to their supervisor, but it can uncover what’s not working within the company and help leaders identify areas for improvement.

 5. What can I do to make your experience at work better for you?

-This can help managers identify what they can do for employees to improve retention and engagement.
-In stay interviews, employees complain the most about work processes, Finnegan found, showing that many gripes that employees have are about day-to-day activities that could be simplified or streamlined.
+In stay interviews, employees complain the most about work processes, Finnegan found, showing that many gripes employees have are about day-to-day activities that could be simplified or streamlined.

 Free Training & Resources